 Want to know what I’m getting frustrated with?
-You’re still reading, so I will assume “yes.”
 I am frustrated with people I agree with politically, but who castigate everyone who doesn’t align in lock step with a) Who they hate, b) What they hate, and c) How they hate them.

 Some back story-

 I am a Progressive (with a capital P).
 I cannot think of one issue in which I don’t have a progressive perspective.
-Rattle ’em off – Civil and human rights, environmental stewardship, economic inequity, marginalized collective bargaining, poverty, health care costs, gun safety, college debt, foreign policy jingoism, social programs.
+Rattle ’em off – Civil and human rights, environmental stewardship, economic inequity, marginalized collective bargaining, poverty, health care costs, gun safety, college debt, sane foreign policy, and social programs.
 All are on my agenda and I might be a whisker left of the New Deal.

 In fact, people on the right call me a socialist.
 They see no difference between me and Karl Marx (I do a pretty good Groucho).
 I have explained until I am “blue” in the face that our representative democracy is preserved when we don’t conflate capitalism with our system of government.
 And when policy is designed to keep the pipeline to fulfillment moving, from the lowest on the socio-economic spectrum to the top.